gjvanderheiden/libknx/README.md

 ## ToDo list
 ### Code
-- Make parse and asBytes consistent throughout all marshallable objects
 - Deal with KnxIpHeader consistenly
 - KnxIpConnection refactor, it's just a bowl of soup now
 - KnxIpConnection as an fascade to an implementation to: